Mandy Payne: Work

 Works from her series studying the housing estate of Park Hill, Sheffield (UK) - showing its dilapidated state and Brutalist architecture before renovation - feature in private and public collections including that of the University of Salford, the Ruskin Collection (Sheffield Museums), The Priseman Seabrook Collection, and the Newlight Art Prize collection.
 She has won multiple awards and has received commissions including selection in 2017 for StudioBook - the artist professional development programme with Mark Devereaux Projects (MDP), Manchester - and was awarded Commission to Collect by MDP and the University of Salford Art Collection, to create a new painting considering the impacts of the Grenfell Tower incident upon Salford's housing developments.
-Recognition for her work includes selection for the John Moores Painting Prize (2014, 2016 & 2020), the Royal Academy Summer Exhibition (each year from 2014 to 2019), the Threadneedle Prize (2013) and the Lynn Painter-Stainers Prize (2019).
+Recognition for her work includes selection for the John Moores Painting Prize (2014, 2016 & 2020), the Royal Academy Summer Exhibition (2023, 2022 and also each year from 2014 to 2019), the Threadneedle Prize (2013) and the Lynn Painter-Stainers Prize (2019).

 In 2017 she was noted as an artist to watch in the Observer/Guardian Rising Stars list.

 As a painter and print-maker she works on a range of surfaces including paper, concrete, etched aluminium and discarded marble work surfaces or floorboards salvaged from the derelict or decommissioned sites she is depicting.
 She creates stone Lithographs of her drawings and her painting materials include various combinations of aerosol paint, roofing sealant, acrylic and lithographic crayon directly onto board or her purpose made concrete slabs.